 Ask your financial adviser for other examples of the impact of delaying starting your plans or for our ‘Your guide to regular investing’ brochure.

 Now’s the time to start planning.
-Now’s the time to talk to Standard Life.
+Now’s the time to talk to Heng An Standard Life (Asia).
 Ask your financial adviser for details.

 “I always thought I’d be able to catch-up by investing more later in life when I was earning more.
 I now realise I should’ve started years ago”